shijithpk/music-discovery/README.md

 GO INTO SOME DETAILS OF  THE SCRIPT ETC. THEN GO INTO THE NITTY-GRITTY

 THIS SCRIPT HOSTING BIT SHOULD BE AT THE END, AFTER EVERYTHING ELSE

+STOP USING THE WORD CONSTITUENT SO MUCH

+DONT GO INTO FULL DETAILS OF THE SCRIPT , JUST GO INTO THE PARTS WHERE PEOPLE MIGHT WANT TO DO SOME CUSTOMISATION

 ### Where to host the script
 I'm using Oracle Cloud's [free tier](https://www.oracle.com/in/cloud/free/), which offers two virtual machines for free forever.
 But you can use your cloud provider of choice--Google Cloud, Amazon Web Services etc.